ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 * Tested with Home Assistant v0.111.0
 * Tested with Mosquitto broker v5.1
 * Data is published via MQTT
-* QTT discovery messages are sent so the detector is automatically registered with Home Assistant (if MQTT discovery is enabled in your installation)
+* MQTT discovery messages are sent so the detector is automatically registered with Home Assistant (if MQTT discovery is enabled in your installation)
 * MQTT authentication support
-* Supports MQTT LWT so you can tell when the script is running
+* Supports MQTT LWT so you can tell when the script is running (or if for some reason it has stopped running)
 * No special/root privileges are required by this mechanism
 * Linux daemon / systemd service, sd\_notify messages generated

-### Lightning Detector Device
+## Lightning Detector Device
 The AS3935 Lightning Detector monitored by this script is reported as:

 | Name            | Description |